reidbhuntley/reidbhuntley.github.io/MATH240/2October.md

 $$

 ---
-## Determinant of Triangular Matrices
+## Determinant of Diagonal Matrices

-__Definition.__ A _triangular matrix_ is a matrix where all of the non-diagonal entries are zero.
+__Definition.__ A _diagonal matrix_ is a matrix where all of the non-diagonal entries are zero.

-For a triangular matrix $A$, the determinant of $A$ is the product of its diagonal entries.
+For a diagonal matrix $A$, the determinant of $A$ is the product of its diagonal entries.

 __Ex.__
 $$